 The Special Projects Coordinators will be responsible for special projects as determined by the director and faculty advisor.
 Two projects identified for focus include the Cancer Pro Bono Project and the Lawyer on the Line Alumni Project.
 Should the Special Projects Coordinators, director, and faculty advisor decide that the projects identified earlier are no longer sustainable, the focus of the Special Projects Coordinators may change.
 The Special Projects Coordinators may also work to identify ideas for Pro Bono projects that can be developed throughout the year.
 The Coordinators may manage all aspects of the projects, including coordinating with community and student group partners, recruiting student participants, coordinating trainings, and executing the project.
 The Coordinators will then evaluate the projects' sustainability and, if appropriate, transition it to a student group or student leader.

-All Pro Bono Program board members will be expected to hold two office hours per week in the Pro Bono office.
-In addition, the board meets bi-weekly during the noon hour to discuss upcoming projects, panels, etc. During the fall semester, all board members participate in soliciting winter break pro bono projects, usually making phone calls and sending e-mail during office hours.
-Depending on the number of projects needed/available, this may take several hours outside allotted office hours.
-Finally, all board members help with panel and program setup, cleanup and logistics.
+All Pro Bono Program board members hold two office hours per week in the Pro Bono office.
+In addition, the board meets bi-weekly during the noon hour to discuss upcoming projects and events.